 Vietnam's compulsory social, health & unemployment insurance ("SIHIUI") regime covers sickness, maternity, work-related accidents, unemployment, retirement and survivorship allowance.
 The employers and Vietnamese employees are required to contribute compulsory social insurance, health insurance and unemployment insurance on a monthly basis to the social insurance fund.

-The SIHIUI contribution is computed based on salary and the mandatory rate.
+The SIHIUI contribution is computed on the factors of salary and mandatory rate.

 The mandatory contribution rate by employee and employer are as following.